 Even 9 years ago, enthralled by the men's World Cup matches in the early morning hours while consuming grilled meat products, I never would have imagined that "soccer," "women's," and "World

 "Great sport.
-Pele turned me onto it back
+Pele turned me onto it back in the day when we were chasing honeys." |

 No comments: